Astrid graduated with a Bsc Hons in Criminology and Psychological Studies in 2017 and currently works as a professional ghostwriter.

-In an era where our interest in serial killers is growing by the day, we find ourselves gravitating toward learning everything we can about the most well-known killers.
-Especially with new shows arriving on Netflix almost weekly to give us our true crime fix.
+In an era when interest in serial killers is growing by the day, we seek to learn everything we can about the most well-known killers—especially with new shows arriving on Netflix almost weekly to give us our true crime fix.
 But what if I told you that some of the most violent, reprehensible killers to walk the Earth have not only been released, but are free right now?

 Warning: Please do not read any further if you find depictions of violence distressing.

 1. Issei Sagawa

 Issei Sagawa, otherwise known as the Kobe Cannibal, killed Dutch student Renee Hartevelt in 1981.
 After luring her into his apartment in Paris by asking her to give him German lessons, he then shot her in the back of the neck and raped her.
 Shockingly, he then removed 15 lbs of her flesh and ate her.